minuta/grail/README.md

 We could not observe any significant performance difference between disabling the vDSO globally and using the wrapper library, but it is possible that a future Linux kernel version extends the usage of the vDSO (althrough this has not happened since the 2.6 release of Linux/amd64).
 In this unlikely case, an update to the `no_vdso.so` library is required or simulation results may be invalid, thus our advice to disable the vDSO system wide.
 If you opt to rely on the `no_vdso.so` library, you may consult the simulation system's `vdso(7)` man page to see if any additional calls were implemented (please report an issue in this case).

+# Extending gRaIL

+Since gRaIL operates exclusively on system calls, the obvious way to start extending gRaIL is to implement a missing system call.
+The proven workflow for this is as follows:

+## (1) Run an unsupported protocol binary

+The protocol may just work.
+In this case, please report this so we can extend the list.

+At some point, you may encounter an error "unsupported system call: <number>".
+The number reported is the decimal identifier of the Linux/amd64 system call.
+As a first step, look up which system call has this number, e.g., via https://filippo.io/linux-syscall-table/.
+Next, extend the mapping from numeric to symbolic system call identifiers in `syscname.cc`.

+Re-run the unsupported protocol, the error should now report the symbolic name of this unsupported system call.

+## (2) Analyze the system call

+Look up the man page for the system call (man page section 2) and analyse the functionality of the call.
+Use the paper as a reference to assign one or more categories for subsets of the features.
+Often, it is not necessary to implement all facets of the system call, as only a small subset of features is used by protocols.
+Start with those.

+## (3) Provide a handler for the system call

+System call handling is essentially a large case statement that matches on the symbolic system call identifier.
+First, extend this list in the method `HandleSyscallBefore` in `grail.cc` with the new system call's identifier.
+If the call belongs to category I, you are done at this point and may retry running the unsupported protocol (step 1).

+Otherwise, implement and call a handler method for the system call, e.g, `HandleNanoSleep` for syscall `SYS_nanosleep`.
+Reading the other system call implementations will help to understand the necessary implementation work.
+Once you have implemented the system call, repeat step (1) to test its functionality and find further missing system calls.

+## Kernel subsystems

+Some larger kernel subsystems are exposed indirectly via system calls.
+E.g., socket system calls expose the netlink kernel protocol via netlink sockets, other systems are exposed via the file system.
+If the subsystem is large, consider introducing a separate class that provides an interface for the relevant system calls.
+The files `netlink.h` and `netlink.cc`, e.g., introduce the `NetlinkSocket` class that implements relevant socket-related system calls specifically for netlink sockets.

+## Refactoring

+Although individual system-calls-handler implementations are mostly small and code bloat minimized by implementing them as a method in `grail.cc`, the cumulative size of the handlers renders `grail.cc` quite large.
+The file accounts for approximately 50% of the total non comment lines of code at the time of writing, so a refactoring is a reasonable act.
+Feel free to submit a merge request if you believe you have found an improved file organization or code architecture.